thundergolfer/uni/performance/napkin-math/problems/04_redis_throughput.md

 TCP network overhead is about `~10us`, which is `10^-5` fraction of a second.
 So you can do `10^5 = 100,000` a second.
 Memory R/W is lightning fast compared to this, so request/sec is dominated by network overhead.

 Roughly `100k` per second is 10x what was reported by the engineer, so something is up.

+(Feb 2021 Followup: This accords with Redis' docs, which claim 100k req/s without pipelining.)

 ### Comparison to Simon's answer